dfinity/ic-gamekit/unity/AssetStorePublisher/Assets/com.ic.gamekit/README.md

 # Internet Computer GameKit for Unity
-Internet Computer(IC) GameKit is an open-source toolkit for Unity game developers who want to develop games on the Internet Computer.
+The Internet Computer(IC) GameKit is an open-source toolkit for Unity game developers who want to develop games on the Internet Computer.

 ## IC Connector

-Internet computer GameKit contains IC Connector as the first supported feature.
-It registers a WebGL post-build callback which generates an IC project for deployment to the Internet Computer.
+The Internet Computer GameKit contains the IC Connector as the first supported feature.
+It registers a WebGL post-build callback which generates an IC project ready for deployment to the Internet Computer.

-After installing the package successfully, you can go to `Project Settings` -> `Internet Computer` to config Internet Computer settings.
-We only support two basic options for now, will add more in the next release.
+After installing the package successfully, you can go to `Project Settings` -> `Internet Computer` to configure Internet Computer settings.
+We only support two basic options for now, and will add more in the next release.

 ### Canister Name

-This configs the asset canister name in the `dfx.json` file for the generated IC project.
+This configures the asset canister name in the `dfx.json` file for the generated IC project.

 ### Enable IC Connector

 You can turn on/off the post-build callback.
-With this checked, a folder named `ic-project` will be generated under the Unity WebGL build ouput folder after building.
+With this checked, a folder named `ic-project` will be generated under the Unity WebGL build output folder after building.

 ### Deployment